hisham-CSS/unity-runtimedebugui/README.md

 - ✅ **Android** - All trigger types supported
 - ✅ **WebGL Mobile** - Touch events work in mobile browsers
 - ✅ **Desktop** - Keyboard shortcuts + mobile triggers available

+## 🎨 Custom Editor

+The package includes a professional custom editor that provides:

+### Enhanced Inspector Experience

+- **Conditional Field Display:** Mobile and serialization options only appear when enabled
+- **Organized Sections:** Collapsible foldout groups for better navigation
+- **Real-time Help:** Contextual guidance that updates based on your settings
+- **Smart Validation:** Automatic range clamping and error prevention
+- **Save Location Preview:** Shows exactly where files will be saved

+### Editor Sections

+1. **UI Configuration** - Core setup options
+2. **Mobile Support** - Touch input configuration (only visible when enabled)
+3. **Serialization** - File saving options (only visible when enabled)
+4. **Auto-Save Configuration** - Performance and timing settings
+5. **Tooltip System** - Hover behavior configuration

+The custom editor automatically appears when you select any DebugUI component in the inspector - no additional setup required!

 ## 📖 Detailed Usage